Let’s Talk About Airspace as We Fly Around the World with Buzz Aldrin… Literally!

 Go-Around Maneuver

-Captain Judy’s Corner: Go-Arounds?
-That is the question!
 To Go-Around or not to Go-Around, that is the question.
 However, there are some questions pilots should ask themselves before making this decision much sooner than the final approach.
 Safe pilots should ask themselves, “Is the landing checklist complete?” and “Is the approach stabilized?”
+Pilot go-arounds are common and essential to safety.
 A good, safe landing begins before entering the airport environment with continued evaluation throughout the entire phase of landing.
 What are some examples of go-around situations?
 One go-around I recall, after having completed the appropriate landing checklists and while on a stabilized approach, was when a sudden gust of wind lifted my airplane into the air over the runway threshold.
 This destabilized my approach so the decision was … Read more

 Importance of Visas

-Captain Judy’s Corner: The Importance of Visas for Pilots “I did what I could, and it’s out of my control…” I’d been asleep about two hours before being awakened by the call.
+“I did what I could, and it’s out of my control…” I’d been asleep about two hours before being awakened by the call.
 We had a long day and an early departure in the morning for Saudi Arabia.
 “I did what he could, and it’s out of my control,” said the heavily accented voice on the other end of the call.
 Our landing permit was denied due to a visa issue, according to our caller.
 What happens when you don’t have a visa?
-The Saudi Arabia Visa office had now denied our entry for the third time.
-I was in the United States for the first two denials, allowing time to … Read more
+The Saudi Arabia visa office had now denied our entry for the third time.
+I was in the United States for the first two denials, allowing time to visit the Embassy and locate Prince Sultan.
+And now, … Read more

 Epic Chat Close